How to File an Indiana LLC or Corporation Amendment

 Indiana LLCs use the Articles of Amendment to make changes to their founding documents.
 This form allows you to make a variety of changes, including your name, the provisions you added, or even converting the LLC into a Master LLC for a series.

-But before you dive into the paperwork, you’ll need to gather the information you need to file your paperwork.
+But before you begin the paperwork, you’ll need to gather the information you need to file your paperwork.
 On your Articles of Amendment, you’ll be asked to provide:

 • Your business name